bschne/bschne.github.io/bookshelf.markdown

 page_category: recommendations
 ---

-A list of books I enjoyed reading and would rate anywhere from "worth checking out" to "completely changed how I view the world".
+A list of books (and other pieces) I enjoyed reading and would rate anywhere from "worth checking out" to "completely changed how I view the world".
 Particularly great ones are marked with an asterisk.

 I also track most of my reading on goodreads,